United Kingdom Tax Calculator (2026)

 How much income tax will I pay in the UK?

-The UK uses a progressive tax system with three income tax brackets: 20% on income up to £37,700 (basic rate), 40% on income from £37,700 to £112,570 (higher rate), and 45% on income above £112,570 (additional rate).
-You also receive a personal allowance of £12,570, which means you don't pay tax on the first £12,570 of your income.
-If you earn over £100,000, your personal allowance gradually reduces by £1 for every £2 of income above that threshold.
+The UK uses a progressive tax system with three income tax brackets.
+You pay 20% on income up to £37,700 (basic rate), 40% on income from £37,700 to £112,570 (higher rate), and 45% on income above £112,570 (additional rate).
+Everyone gets a personal allowance of £12,570 that is tax-free, though this allowance reduces by £1 for every £2 you earn above £100,000.

 What is National Insurance and do I have to pay it?